 What is a controlled drug?

 The federal Controlled Drugs and Substances Act1 lists the items that are defined as controlled drugs and substances in Canada.
 In general, these are drugs that can have a detrimental effect on a person’s health and well-being, as well as substances that are prescribed by licensed medical practitioners and sold through pharmacies and dispensaries for legitimate medical treatment.
-Possession of these substances is legal only with such a prescription or other lawful authorization.
+Possession of these substances is legal only with a prescription or other lawful authorization.

 Loss or theft of drugs